Free Online CBM Calculator

 Analyse Results

-Get total CBM, chargeable weight for air and sea, and a container fit analysis with utilisation bars for 20ft GP, 40ft GP, and 40ft HC.
+Get total CBM, chargeable weight for air (÷6000 or ÷5000) and sea, cargo density classification, and container fit analysis with utilisation bars for 20ft GP, 40ft GP, and 40ft HC.

 Why Accuracy Matters